When you figure that out, write it down,

 he says.
 As if relationship were a concept, an abstract idea easily understood once pinned (or penned) down.
 But relationships, like words require context and that context is us.
 You.
 Me.
 Complex humans who cannot come to any word without interpretation specific to you, to me.
 Where ne’er the twain shall meet…?

 I laughed when you said, “Write it down.”

 You have no idea.
-Behind pages and screens I hide.
-There I find time to distill my unspoken thoughts into carefully honed words.
-The page is a wall, my own personal fortress.
-Here I store the strength to steel myself against misinterpretation or (god forbid) outright rejection.
-The one place I can be truly me, whether anyone else approves or not.
+Behind pages and screens I hide, safe at last to distill my thoughts into carefully crafted scripts.
+The words form a wall, my own personal fortress – the one place I can be truly me, whether anyone else understands or not.